 If you were presenting a session at the canceled in-person conference, we invite you to resubmit your session for guaranteed acceptance at the 2022 Making Schools Work Conference, July 19-22 at the Gaylord Texan Resort & Convention Center in Grapevine, Texas.

 type and length – Session types include promising practice (60-minute), deep dive (120-minute) or sharing session/table talk (two back-to-back 25-minute sessions)

 target audience – Who would benefit from attending your session?

 grade level(s) – Does your session relate to students in the elementary grades, middle grades, high school or technology centers?

 content area(s) – What disciplinary areas or issues does your session address?
-This year, we have added two new content areas for COVID-19 response and recovery and online, blended and hybrid teaching and learning.

 re-do: Are you willing to repeat your session?